SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/smbo/ensemble.rst

 .. note::

-    **Key Insight:** The ensemble's uncertainty estimate comes from model disagreement rather than a single model's internal uncertainty.
+    The ensemble's uncertainty estimate comes from model disagreement rather than a single model's internal uncertainty.
 When a GP and a Random Forest disagree about a region, that disagreement signals genuine uncertainty that neither model alone would capture.
 This